davydog187/website/priv/blogs/2022/07-29-observing-elixir-with-lightstep.md

 1. Run the `opentelemetry` application as temporary

 Although observability is important, if it fails it shouldn't take your app down with it!
-To ensure this is the case, we need to make sure `openteletry` runs in temporary mode
+To ensure this is the case, we need to make sure `opentelemetry` runs in temporary mode

 ```elixir
 # mix.exs